microsoft/AzUrlShortener/README.md

 Check out our [Code of Conduct](CODE_OF_CONDUCT.md) and [Contributing](CONTRIBUTING.md) docs.
 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

-There is also instructions or [guidance](src/adminTools/README.md#how-to-add-a-new-frontend) if you would like to create a new one and collaborate to this project.

 ## Contributors ✨